 Being a restaurant owner means working at the restaurant.
 Hanging out night after night and getting famous in the process is just one of many restaurant myths that abound when discussing ownership.
 Good owners are the first in and the last out because they have the most to lose, but also the most to gain.
 Unless the property is strictly an investment or the owner lives out of town, the person with money on the line should be there every day, finding new ways to extend profit margins and build the business.

-You hire someone who you think will be a great general manager, or kitchen manager, or bar manager, since they have experience and excellent references.
+You hire someone who you think will be a great general manager, kitchen manager, or bar manager since the person has experience and excellent references.

 Bad Customer Service

-Depending on the type of restaurant you plan to open, you may need anywhere between $50,000 to $100,000 or more.
+Depending on the type of restaurant you plan to open, you may need hundreds of thousands of dollars or more to cover payroll and vendors until you turn a profit.
 Remember that the loan has to last you until opening day.
-Don’t go crazy buying new equipment and furniture.
+Don’t go crazy buying new equipment and furniture for a restaurant before serving a single customer.
 Buy what you need and consider the benefits of used equipment.
 Avoid putting anyone on payroll until as close to opening day as possible.
 Be frugal with your opening loan; don’t treat it like you just won the lottery.